chestnutKugelblitz/teradici/readme.md

 ```
 Here key -r represents an AWS region, -t - iperf3 client AWS instance type, and -T iperf3 server AWS instance type.
 Also, -c represents amout of vCPUs for client, and -C for server.
 Please note: not each AWS instance type supports this
-sort of settings! -v key can be helpful here - than ansible task to setting up instance fail, and you can see why it
+sort of settings! -v key can be helpful here - if ansible task to set up instance fails, you can see why it
-happen
+happened

 ### tests via python module unittest

-It's just proof of concept to attach them to CI/CD pipeline.
-By design, there are not unit tests.
+It's just proof of concept to make a tests and attach them to CI/CD pipeline.
-Part of them are functional tests for program, and part integrational/performance tests
+Part of them are functional tests for program, and part are integrational/performance tests

 To launch unit tests from CLI, please use a command: